Important Academic Reminder

 For Ph.D.
 Students Only

-- Fields of Study: Ph.D. students should choose a major field, 1st supporting field and 2nd supporting field from the fields of specialisation of the programme.
-An advisory committee, which is composed of the supervisor(s) from the major field, one teacher from the 1st supporting field and one from the 2nd supporting field, will then be formed to supervise the student.
+- Fields of Study: Ph.D. students should choose a major field and a minor field from the fields of specialisation of the programme.
+An advisory committee, which is composed of the supervisor(s) from the major field and one teacher from minor field will then be formed to supervise the student.

 - New students are advised to study the Study Scheme and the curriculum carefully and to make decision on their fields of specialisation as early as they can.
 Please refer to the online Postgraduate Student Handbook at the Graduate School’s Homepage.
 Please also return the “Formation of Advisory Committee Form” to Division Office by 30 November.